Xilinx/kria-bist/docs/src/run.md

    * Check the `xauth -v list` after reboot(in SSH terminal), it should display the correct authority file on the output console.

 * The BIST application tests the fan.
-Therefore, stop the fancontrol service before running the docker for the testing to function as intended.
+Therefore, if a fan is present stop the fancontrol service before running the docker for the testing to function as intended.

   ```bash
   sudo systemctl stop fancontrol
   ```

-* Disable desktop environment before running the docker for the display testing to function as intended.
+* On KV260/KR260 disable desktop environment before running the docker for the display testing to function as intended.
+On KD240 this step can be skipped as we are using a headless Ubuntu Server image.

   ```bash
   sudo xmutil desktop_disable